AsiaBaseMetals Inc. Announces Appointment to the Board of Directors

 VANCOUVER, BRITISH COLUMBIA--(Marketwired - Jan.
-5, 2017) - AsiaBaseMetals Inc. (the "Company") (TSX VENTURE:ABZ) is pleased to announce that it has appointed Mr. Henry Park, previously an Advisory Board Member, to the Board of Directors of the Company.
+10, 2017) - AsiaBaseMetals Inc. (the "Company") (TSX VENTURE:ABZ) is pleased to announce that Mr. Jason Sutherland has been appointed to the Board of Directors of the Company.

-Mr. Park, the Chief Investment Officer of Foundation Capital, was formerly a partner at Vulcan Mining, a mining private equity investment platform of Soros Fund Management.
-Prior to Vulcan Mining, Mr. Park held the position of managing director and commodity strategist at Electrum Group; after being for several years, the commodity analyst at Soros Fund Management where he focused on commodity investing in public and private equities and futures.
+Mr. Sutherland is a partner of the law firm DuMoulin Black LLP.
+Mr. Sutherland practices in the areas of mergers and acquisitions, corporate finance, corporate and commercial law and proxy contests in a range of industries, including mining, oil and gas, technology, biotechnology and food and beverage.
+Jason is a peer-rated lawyer in the Martindale Hubbell international legal directory and has been selected for inclusion in the 11th Edition of the Best Lawyers in Canada (2017) for his work in Securities Law.

-"It's my pleasure to welcome Henry to the Board of Directors of AsiaBaseMetals Inc. Having had the pleasure of working together with Henry in the past, while Henry was on the Advisory Board of AsiaBaseMetals and on the board of several companies, including companies trading on the TSX Venture Exchange, I'm sure the Company will benefit from Henry's knowledge and relationships as it moves forward to build shareholder value for all shareholders through development and acquisition of mining and other business opportunities," stated Chairman of the Board & CEO, Raj Chowdhry.
+"I welcome Jason Sutherland to the Board of Directors of AsiaBaseMetals Inc. Having worked with Jason for over five years as legal counsel of several issuers that I founded, I have recognized and appreciated Jason's excellent legal and business knowledge and ability to find effective solutions, especially in challenging and unique situations.
+I'm pleased to inform the shareholders that Jason has finally agreed to join the Board.
+I am sure the Company will benefit from Jason's knowledge, relationships and his dedication as it moves forward to build shareholder value for all shareholders through development and acquisition of mining and other business opportunities," stated Chairman of the Board & CEO, Raj Chowdhry.

-Mr. Park holds a M.B.A. from Columbia University and a B.A. in Economics from the University of Chicago.

 Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.